Federal Fisheries and Federal Processor Permits

 Federal Processor Permit (FPP)

-Important notes about the content of these text files:
+Important notes about the content of the sideboard lists:

 - Under current regulations, vessels must be designated on the licenses.
 Identities of original qualifying vessels are provided for reference only.